-The incident happened Tuesday morning on Granite Street in the city's Frankford section.
+The attack happened Tuesday morning on Granite Street.

-Video shows two people walking by a home when they seemingly allow two dogs to attack a neighborhood cat named Buddy.
+Video shows two people walking by a home when they apparently allow two dogs to attack Buddy.

 One person in the video can be heard encouraging the dogs, saying "good boy," as the vicious attack continued.

 "There is a sound heard on the video that indicates they are encouraging the dogs.
-That continues until a resident of one property comes out and sees what's happening and everybody attempts to pull the dogs off the cat," said Nicole Wilson, the PSPCA's director of humane law enforcement.
+That continues until a resident of one property comes out and sees what's happening and everybody attempts to pull the dogs off the cat," Nicole Wilson, the PSPCA's director of humane law enforcement, told Action News.

-The Pennsylvania SPCA says the six or seven-year-old cat suffered serious internal injuries.
-He currently has a 50% chance of survival.
+The Pennsylvania SPCA said Buddy, the six or seven-year-old cat suffered serious internal injuries.

-On Wednesday, the organization said Buddy was sent to an ER vet to be closely monitored.
-His condition remains extremely critical.
-"We are (very) cautiously optimistic," the SPCA said.
+The PSCPA said ACCT Philly gave them Buddy who was sent to an ER vet to be closely monitored.

 Anyone with information about this attack is asked to call the organization's cruelty hotline immediately at 866-601-7722 or email firstname.lastname@example.org.
 Tips can be left anonymously.